 - Hindquarter and back leg muscles wasting in more serious instances of the condition

-- When your dog is standing, their front legs are further apart than their back legs
+- When your dog is standing, its front legs are further apart than their back legs

 - Hips or back legs are painful to touch